Twisties

-Twisties are a type of cheese curl corn-based snack food product, available mainly in Australia, and other Oceanian countries such as Papua New Guinea, New Caledonia, Vanuatu and Fiji, the Southeast Asian countries Malaysia, Thailand, Singapore and Brunei, and the island of Mauritius in the Indian Ocean.
-They are also available in Italy, but marketed as "Fonzies", and in France as "Belin Croustilles".
+Twisties are a type of cheese curl corn-based snack food product, available mainly in Australia and other Oceanian countries.
+In Europe they are marketed as Fonzies, and in France as "Belin Croustilles".
 It was launched in 1950 by the General Foods Corporation.
 The brand name is owned by The Smith's Snackfood Company.

-While originally an Australian-owned company, Smith's was acquired in August 1998 by Frito-Lay, the second largest producer of snack foods in Australia, which in turn is owned by American multi-national PepsiCo.
+While originally an Australian-owned company, Smith's was acquired in August 1998 by Frito-Lay, which in turn is owned by American multi-national PepsiCo.
 In Malaysia, Twisties is a product of Mondelēz International, after having been a part of Danone and later, Kraft Foods previously.
-In Thailand, the Twisties trademark is owned by Lay's, which like The Smith's Snackfood Company, is owned by PepsiCo.
+In Thailand, the Twisties trademark is owned by Lay's, which, like The Smith's Snackfood Company, is owned by PepsiCo.

-In March 2021 Smith's controversially ended the ongoing debate of "most popular flavour" in Australia by publishing the annual sales figures showing that Chicken flavour out sells Cheese by a factor of almost 2 to 1.